 Sign Up For Our Latest Updates

 That is precisely what we find in observing the table below.
-From 1979 – 2015, the S&P 500 has produced an annualized return of 11.7% with annualized volatility of 15.1%.
+From 1979 – 2015, the S&P 500 has produced an annualized return of 11.7% with an annualized volatility of 15.1%.
 Over the same time period, the Russell 2000 has produced an annualized return of 11.4% with annualized volatility of 19.5%.
 This stands in contrast to the notion that Small Caps outperform not only in absolute terms but on a risk-adjusted basis as well.

-Now, to be sure, this is not to say that Small Caps have not been a good long-term investment in their own right.
+This is not to say that Small Caps have not been a good long-term investment in their own right.
 They certainly have been on an absolute basis and relative to inflation.
 But this is not the question.